po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/02-Stu_Script_ConsoleLog/README.md

 ## 🏆 Bonus

-Comments are an key part of a developer's toolbox.
-Why you think it so important to include comments in your code?
+Comments are a key part of a developer's toolbox.
+Why do you think it so important to include comments in your code?
 How do you write single-line and multi-line comments in Javascript?